Do Doctors in Georgia Have to Have Malpractice Insurance?

 A doctor may not have malpractice insurance for a particular claim for a number of reasons.
 For one, the doctor may have chosen not to purchase insurance.
 This is called “going bare.”
 On the other hand, a doctor may have purchased insurance but the insurance may not apply to a particular type of claim due to an exclusion.
 Common medical malpractice exclusions include intentional acts and sexual misconduct.

 If a doctor does not have insurance can you still bring a malpractice claim?
 Yes, you can.
 However, it can be difficult to collect money for your damages.
 Dealing with an uninsured negligent defendant in any type of case can present challenges.
 It is often easier to get claims settled when there is an insurance company involved.
 It is also easier to know how much money is available to cover a claim when insurance is involved because the amount of insurance is usually known.
 If a judgment is obtained against a negligent doctor, it can be difficult to collect the damages if there is no insurance.

-When a doctor does not have any insurance, it may be more difficult to find an attorney for your case.
+When a doctor does not have any insurance, it may be more difficult to find a medical malpractice attorney for your case.
 Medical malpractice claims are very difficult, expensive, and risky.
 Without some level of certainty that there will be a source of money to pay for the malpractice victim’s damages, many lawyers may choose not to pursue the claim.